Assassin's Creed Unity: Historical representation

 Among the many landmarks featured in Unity is the Notre-Dame de Paris, whose in-game model took well over a year to recreate.

 On October 6, 2014, Ubisoft announced that they had enlisted the help of academic historians such as Laurent Turcot, professor at Université du Québec à Trois-Rivières for daily life of 18th-century Paris, and Jean Clement Martin, a professor at the Sorbonne, to revise the script.

-Like other games in the series, Unity portrays a large number of real world Parisian landmarks, including the Tuileries Palace and Notre-Dame Cathedral and, through the time anomalies feature, it also includes the Eiffel Tower and the Statue of Liberty, neither of which existed at the time of the French Revolution.
+Like other games in the series, Unity portrays a number of real world landmarks.
+Unity's recreation of Paris includes the Tuileries Palace, Notre-Dame Cathedral, and, through a "time anomalies" feature, the Eiffel Tower and the Statue of Liberty, neither of which existed at the time of the French Revolution.
 Since the April 2019 fire, there have been persistent, unsubstantiated rumours that Ubisoft had sufficiently accurate scans of Notre-Dame that may help in the reconstruction of the cathedral, despite people involved in Assassin's Creed Unity having acknowledged their own reproduction of the building isn't historically accurate.
 Ubisoft donated €500,000 to the reconstruction of the cathedral and also provided Unity as a free download for the week following the event so as to give everyone a chance to explore the cathedral as they had modeled it in game.
 Ubisoft reused the Notre Dame model for a virtual reality interactive tour entitled Notre-Dame de Paris: Journey Back in Time, a subset of the original game's setting which allows users with a compatible virtual reality headset to explore the cathedral's interior and exterior.

 Release

 The game was originally intended to be released worldwide on October 28, 2014.
 However, on August 28, 2014, it was delayed until November 11, 2014, in North America; November 13, 2014, in Europe and Australasia; and November 14, 2014, in the United Kingdom.
 On the delay, Vincent Pontbriand, senior producer at Ubisoft, said, "As we got close to the finish, we realized we were near the target but still needed a bit more time to hone some of the details to make sure Assassin's Creed Unity is exceptional."
 Additionally, the game received a day one patch with further updates to the game.

+In March 2026, an update that improved performance and allowed the game to run in 4K at 60 frames per second on the PlayStation 5 and Xbox Series X/S was released for the PlayStation 4 and Xbox One versions of the game.